joshbegley/nyt-latest/README.md

 `In Albania, one of the poorest countries in Europe, crowds gathered to protest a $1.4 billion luxury hotel complex on the coast of the Adriatic Sea.
 Jared Kushner, President Trump’s son-in-law, is one of several investors in the project.`\
 https://www.nytimes.com/video/world/europe/100000010940326/albanians-protest-luxury-resort-linked-to-kushner.html

-**I.R.S.
-Must Still Drop Audits of the Trumps, Blanche Says**\
+**Order Shielding Trump Family From Audits Will Remain, Blanche Says**\
-`The acting attorney general said the administration was preserving a broad order shielding the president and his family from audits, which critics suggest is unprecedented in scope.`\
+`The acting attorney general said the administration was preserving a broad order shielding the president and his family from audits, despite scraping a related $1.8 billion fund.`\
 https://www.nytimes.com/2026/06/02/us/politics/trump-irs-settlement.html

 **Trump’s $1.8 Billion Fund Is ‘Not Moving Forward’**\